liferay/liferay-docs/discover/portal/articles/190-managing-users/02-roles-and-permissions/01-managing-roles.markdown

 2. Click the Add button (![Add](../../../images/icon-add.png)).

-3. Select the users you want to add to the role and click *Add*.
+3. Select the Users you want to add to the Role and click *Add*.

-If assigning a group, note that all users assigned to that group will inherit the role as well.
+If assigning a group, note that all Users assigned to that group inherit the role as well.

-That's a good start, but your role isn't worth the database row it occupies without defining permissions for the role.
+That's a good start, but your Role isn't worth the database row it occupies without defining permissions for the Role.
 Read the next article to learn how.